-Application : Applied

-Explanation on : application of the practice The Board sees the need to have a proper mix of talent on the Board that will support the objectives of the Company.
+Application : Applied Explanation on : application of the practice The Nominating Committee is responsible for the recommendation of candidates for Independent, Non-Executive and Executive Directors and the recommendation of Directors for Board Committees, for the Board's consideration and decision.
+The Board sees the need to have a proper mix of talent on the Board that will support the objectives of the Company.
 Being able to be analytical, provide constructive views and even criticism and provide guidance from their own experience and knowledge is what leads to the Board making a proper decision in the best interest of the Company.
 Despite its diversity, the Board works well together and as a team in seeking to achieve the Company's goals.
 The Board however in selecting candidates is mindful of the various factors including qualifications, experience, skills, time to devote to the Company as a Director and equally important, the person's character, for there to be boardroom harmony.
-Thus, the Board does rely on not only the Board members but also external consultants to provide potential candidates for appointment to the Board.
-Of the five (5) Directors appointed to the Board since 2012, two (2) were proposed by Directors, one (1) was proposed by Management and two (2) by a consultant.
-In each case there is extensive review undertaken (including an interview) before the candidate is proposed to the Nominating Committee for consideration.

-Explanation for : departure

-Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
+In regard to selection of candidates for Board appointments, the Board does not rely only on the Board members but also external consultants to recommend potential candidates for appointment to the Board.
+Of the six (6) Directors appointed to the Board since the takeover by Petron in 2012, three (3) were proposed by Directors, one (1) was proposed by Management and two (2) by a consultant.
+In each case there is extensive review undertaken (including an interview) before the candidate is proposed for consideration.
+Explanation for : departure Large companies are re encouraged to complete t equired to complete the columns below.
+Non-large companies are the columns below.

-Measure :

-Timeframe :